kerrrusha/spring-custom-annotations/README.md

 # spring-custom-annotations
 Implementation of custom annotations in Spring and their post processors - @InjectRandomInt and @InjectRandomJoke.
-Also implemented three-phase constructors, adde destructor and tracked context and bean states during each phase.
+Also implemented three-phase constructors, added destructor and tracked context and bean states during each phase.

 ### Console output: